bsdjhb/libcxx-gdbpy/README.md

 script should point to a directory holding the contents of the `python` subdirectory.
 The checked-in version hardcodes the path to my git checkout path which is probably not what you want.

+## Known Caveats

+This has only been tested with Python 2 and not Python 3.

+To ease implementation, these scripts asssume a relatively modern version of GDB that supports gdb.printing and gdb.xmethod.
+The top-level script should probably at least use try-blocks that catch an ImportError to cleanly skip autoloading if the required modules are not present.